1154046/Using-Helm-Charts-on-RedHat-OpenShift/README.md

 Scroll all the way down and select the Quarkus vX.X.X chart.
 Then click on install chart.

 Should you wish to add an existing project repo, change the "configure via" option to "YAML view" and add a custom uri.
+You also have the option of integrating an existing landmark helm chart from https://github.com/IBM/landmark.

+#### Please note: The stable/progresql is depreciated, you may use bitnami/progresql as a possible alternative.

 Click on install and give your project a few minutes to build and deploy.